Basics of Interplanetary Flight

 - If you have a web-enabled phone or other device, bring it along, it will come in handy.
 There's wireless internet access in the classroom, of course.

 - Is there a lot of Math?
 Many people are looking for in-depth mathematical treatment.
 Most, though, say they'd rather not have a lot of math.
 In our classroom sessions, you probably won't notice much math at all.
 But you'll find you can go as far as you want in the optional book Deep Space Craft (Springer, 2009), which I wrote for participants who want to follow its more technical content and references.
+So far now, this has worked out to be an effective balance.

 Comments from previous course participants